-IIT Kharagpur lived up to the ‘Make in India’ challenge by launching Deshla, prototype of the next-gen electric auto, on September 11.
+IIT Kharagpur lived up to the ‘Make in India’ challenge by launching Deshla, prototype of a fully indigenous next-gen electric auto, on September 11.
 The vehicle was designed and built from scratch by Electric Vehicle Group (EVG) of the Institute.
 Deshla, when commercialized, is bound to give the makers of both Totos (e-rickshaws) and autos a run for their money for the rare combination it has been able to produce.

 With its powerful motor, lithium ion battery that can last up to 6-7 years, high load carrying capacity, sturdy frame and yet easy manoeuvrability, Deshla is a better option than diesel-guzzling, polluting autos and even the flimsy and high-maintenance Totos.
 It is not only clean and green, but it also steals a march on both when it comes to the issues of safety, reliability, performance, and comfort.

 Why is Deshla a better option in every way?
 Here’s how.

 Battery: It uses lithium-iron-phosphate batteries that last for 6-7 years.
 Totos have lead acid batteries that have a life cycle of 9-10 months at the most and need to be replaced at a cost of Rs 20,000-25,000 every time.
 Deshla’s batteries are more expensive but given their long life, it gains in the cost-benefit analysis.
 Besides, they provide uniform power delivery unlike lead-acid batteries.
 As a result, the pick-up and performance of Totos get consistently sluggish, while Deshla gives uniform performance.